Lornus/mySummerWork/README.md

 Allure html

-# Lounching tests
+# Launching tests
-For getting information about lounching tests - go to the "tests" branch
+For getting information about launching tests - go to the "tests" branch

 # Branches
 1. Site branch - everything about site conf and exactly code of site